Selfie stick: History

-The history of homemade selfie sticks can be traced back to 1925.
-A photo from earlier this year shows a man taking a picture of himself and his wife with a long out-of-frame stick pointed at the camera.
+A photo from 1925 shows a man taking a picture of himself and his wife with a long out-of-frame stick pointed at the camera.
 Amateur box cameras of the period could not have captured a self-portrait in focus when held at arm's length, requiring photographers to use remote shutter devices such as cables or sticks.

 A device which has been likened to the selfie stick appears in the 1969 Czechoslovak sci-fi film I Killed Einstein, Gentlemen.
 One character holds a silver stick in front of herself and another character, smiles at the end of the stick as it produces a camera flash, and immediately unfurls a printed photograph of the pair from the stick's handle.

 The 1983 Minolta Disc-7 camera had a convex mirror on its front to allow the composition of self-portraits, and its packaging showed the camera mounted on a stick while used for such a purpose.
 A "telescopic extender" for compact handheld cameras was patented by Ueda Hiroshi and Mima Yujiro in 1983, and a Japanese selfie stick was featured in a 1995 book of "101 Un-Useless Japanese Inventions".
 While dismissed as a "useless invention" at the time, the selfie stick later gained global popularity in the 21st century.